mybikeislost/zync-maya/README.md

 For more information on setting up a Maya.env file, see the page "Setting environment variables using Maya.env" in the Maya Help Docs.

-Now, open up maya_zync.py.
-Near the top you'll see, a line that says "# REPLACE WITH PATH TO zync-python DIRECTORY".
-This is referring to the ZYNC Python API.
-As both Nuke and Maya use this API, it should be stored in a central location accessible by both softwares.